-The APT has assisted in the drafting and implementation of international and regional legal instruments to prevent torture, including the UN Convention against Torture and its Optional Protocol (OPCAT), the European Convention for the Prevention of Torture and the Robben Island Guidelines for the Prohibition and Prevention of Torture in Africa.
+The APT has been the driving force behind the drafting, adoption and implementation of international and regional legal instruments to prevent torture, including the Optional Protocol to the Convention against Torture (OPCAT), the European Convention for the Prevention of Torture and the Robben Island Guidelines for the Prohibition and Prevention of Torture in Africa.

 We continue to advocate for ratification of the OPCAT and for effective torture prevention bodies.
 At the national level we help States with domestication of the Convention against Torture and with the development of legal safeguards which will help prevent torture and other ill-treatment.